Introduction

 type | string | Yes | Type of the configuration to upload |

 Then the device must create an event with the type equal to the configuration type.
-Cumulocity IoT uses events here instead of the inventory like in legacy file-based config because events are automatically associated to the device and old events (and their binary attachments) included can be automatically cleaned up using retention rules.
+Cumulocity uses events here instead of the inventory like in legacy file-based config because events are automatically associated to the device and old events (and their binary attachments) included can be automatically cleaned up using retention rules.

 POST /event/events